aamik/aamik/README.md

-# Hi, I'm Aapo! 👋
+# Hi, I'm Aapo!

  My passion for computers has now become a conscientious academic and professional journey.

 ## 🌇 My Learning Journey

 My repositories reflect my journey - they are not just code, but milestones in my learning path.
-They document my progress in understanding various programming languages, frameworks, data science concepts, and software engineering principles.
+They document my progress in understanding various programming languages, frameworks and computer science concepts.

 ## 🌲 Personal Interests